openmodels/MimiPAGE2020.jl/docs/model-structure.md

 or China), India
 and Southeast Asia (IA or SEAsia), Africa and the Middle East (AF or Africa), and Latin America (LA or LatAmerica).
 These parenthetical labels are used throughout the data files and in the model specification.
-Mimi-PAGE, like PAGE09, employs the EU as a baseline region, with some processes calculated relative to their EU values.
+PAGE-2020, like PAGE09, employs the EU as a baseline region, with some processes calculated relative to their EU values.